dsaidgovsg/ilytics/README.md

 ## Run Instruction
 Note: Do not terminate the existing EC2 instance just ssh into the running EC2 instance

-- Stop the existing the guicorn process, running the old inference model
+- Stop the existing Gunicorn process, running the old inference model

 - `rm -rf ilytics`